 Energy sales staff must obey 'no cold caller' signs

-In 2010, after pressure from Consumer Focus and Trading Standards, the big six energy companies agreed their salespeople would not knock on doors with 'no cold callers' signs.
+Doorstep energy selling should be less of an issue now.
+In 2010, after pressure from Trading Standards, the big six energy companies agreed their salespeople would not knock on doors with 'no cold callers' signs.

 Tips to protect against any door-to-door seller

-Buy something when a salesperson calls at your home and the Doorstep Selling Regulations mean you have a seven-day cooling off period on all goods you buy over £35.
+Buy something when a salesperson calls at your home and the Doorstep Selling Regulations mean you have a 14-day cooling off period on all goods you buy over £42.

 If you want to cancel, you're entitled to get any money back, including a deposit, after which you need to return any goods in reasonable condition (although you may need to pay for the return delivery).